 Update immediately

-Apply security releases within 24 hours
+Apply Security Releases within 24 hours

-Defence in Depth
+Defense in Depth

 Multiple security layers: server, application, users, processes